fsi-open/datagrid/doc/en/columns/money.md

 **currency** Currency.
 Mandatory if currency_field not specified.

 **mapping_fields** Fields that should be used when data is retrieved from the source.
 By default there is only one mapping field and its taken from name under what column was registred in grid.
 Option is useful when you need to implode few fields from object in one column.

 **label** By default label value its taken from name under what column was registred in grid.

 **glue** Useful only when you need to implode data from few source object fields into one column.

 **format** Useful when you need to format value before passing it to view.
 Value is formated with php ``sprintf`` function.
 There should be at least same count of ``mapping_fields`` option values as placeholders count in format string.
 This option can be used with ``glue`` option.

+**empty_value** if value from mapping field is empty (null, !strlen) then it will be replaced with ``empty_value`` option value which by default is empty string.
+There is also possibility to pass ``empty_value`` to selected ``mapping_fields``.
+To do it you just need set ``empty_value`` as array where keys are ``mapping_fields`` keys.
+If mapping field value is empty and its not included in ``empty_value`` option it will be replaced with empty string.

 ## Example Usage ##